Ear candling aims to help symptoms associated with the ear, nose, and throat by removing impurities, relieving stress, and revitalising the body.

-Ear candling – or thermo-auricular therapy as it is also known - refers to an ancient, non-invasive complementary therapy designed to help treat conditions associated with the ear, nose and throat.
+Ear candling (also known as thermo-auricular therapy) is a complementary therapy that aims to help symptoms associated with the ear, nose, and throat.

 How do ear candles work?

-Ear candle treatment begins with long, hollow ‘candles’ which are manufactured using organic cotton and a selection of natural ingredients such as honey extracts, crushed herbs, and beeswax which are impregnated into the lining.
+Ear candle treatment uses long, hollow ‘candles’ which are made of organic cotton and a selection of natural ingredients such as honey extracts, crushed herbs, and beeswax.

-The candle is gently placed about a quarter-inch into ear and lit, allowing the flame to pass down the candle’s hollow centre deeper into the ear canal.
-The warm air eventually comes into contact with colder air and a vacuum effect is created - drawing out any wax, candida, yeast and other debris that may be lodged in the ear canal.
-The movement and compression between the ear canal and the candle chamber generate air flow that functions like a chimney.
-This ‘chimney effect’ is what stimulates the sucking action.
+The candle is gently placed about a quarter-inch into the ear and lit, allowing the flame to pass down the candle’s hollow centre.
+The warm air comes into contact with colder air, creating a vacuum effect.
+This is believed to draw out wax and other debris that may be lodged in the ear canal.

-The removal of excess wax and impurities helps to clear the inner ear and sinuses, regulates ear pressure and brings about a lighter sensation in the head and ears.
-Ear candling is also thought to induce deep relaxation, which is enhanced via the infusion of herbs and essential oils into the candle itself.
-This turns to vapour when the candle is lit which is then drawn into the ear canal where it creates a soothing, massaging effect that protects and softens any irritated areas in the ear.
+The removal of excess wax and impurities helps to clear the inner ear and sinuses, regulates ear pressure, and brings about a lighter sensation in the head and ears.
+Ear candling also encourages deep relaxation, which is enhanced by the infusion of herbs and essential oils.

-Ear cones – Unlike the traditional Hopi candles, these are wider at the top and much shorter in design.
+Unlike the traditional Hopi candles, these are wider at the top and much shorter in design.
 They are made from cotton, beeswax and propolis (aromatic substance collected by bees) and will burn for around 5-7 minutes.
-Safety features consist of a flame-breaking ring and a valve, which prevents particles from dropping into the ear.
+Safety features include a flame-breaking ring and a valve, which prevents particles from dropping into the ear.

 What happens during a session?

 When carried out professionally, an ear candling session can be a relaxing and enjoyable experience for the client.
-At the start of the session you will have a full consultation, in which your therapist will discuss your medical history and current symptoms to help assess if ear candling is the right treatment for you and what your expectations are.
+At the start of the session, you will have a consultation, where your therapist will discuss your medical history and current symptoms to help assess if ear candling is the right treatment for you.

-You will then be placed in a comfortable position on your side on a massage couch before the therapist gently places a specialised candle into your ear.
-This will be lit and held firmly in place while it burns for an average of 10 minutes.
+You will then be placed in a comfortable position on your side before the therapist gently places a specialised candle in your ear.
+This will be lit and held in place while it burns for around 10 minutes.

-You are likely to experience a crackling sound as the candle burns, and feel a warm and gentle massaging sensation in the ear.
+You are likely to hear a crackling sound as the candle burns and feel a warm, gentle massaging sensation in the ear.
 When the candle has burned completely, it will be removed from your ear and extinguished.
-This process is then repeated for the other ear.
+This process is then repeated on the other ear.

 Once both ears have been treated, your therapist will massage the area around the ears and face to encourage lymphatic drainage and enhance the effects of the candling.
-You can also request to see the inside of the burnt out candle to reveal the condition of your ears.
-A lot of people report an immediate relief of pressure after the treatment
+Many report immediate relief of pressure after the treatment.

 Is ear candling safe?

-While it is considered a more comfortable and painless alternative to medical treatments such as ear surgery and syringing, ear candle treatment does carry risks.
-Having a lit candle inserted into the ear requires expert handling and supervision in order to avoid potential problems such as a punctured eardrum or burns to the face, hair, scalp, ear canal, eardrum and middle ear.
+While it is considered a natural approach with no side effects, ear candling does carry risks.
+Having a lit candle inserted into the ear requires expert handling and supervision to avoid potential problems such as a punctured eardrum or burns to the face, hair, scalp or ear.

-It is also advised that the treatment is not carried out too soon after any form of ear surgery and if a client has any of the following:
+It is also advised that the treatment is not carried out too soon after any form of ear surgery and if you have any of the following:

-Generally, ear candling is a safe, simple and relaxing holistic remedy helpful in relieving a range of ailments - as long as the treatment is not used excessively or carried out incorrectly.
+Generally, ear candling is a safe and relaxing experience - as long as the treatment is not used excessively or carried out incorrectly.
 This is why it is important to seek out a qualified practitioner who is able to carry out ear candle treatment professionally.